jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 # Backing up the server

+_Note that headless servers do not use `.ini` files.
+All configuration is given as command line options._

 {% include_relative Include-Backing-Up.md %}

-Note that headless servers do not use `.ini` files.
-All configuration is given as command line options.

 # Command line options